Chart Color Schemes

 The level of residential development activity in Woodford - D'Aguilar was found to be higher than 90% of real estate markets across the country

-With around 76 people per dwelling approval, it exhibits growth area characteristics.
+Recent construction comprises 95.0% standalone homes and 5.0% medium to high-density housing, preserving the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+With around 76 people per dwelling approval, Woodford - D'Aguilar exhibits characteristics of a growth area.
 Future projections estimate an addition of 2,307 residents by 2041.
-Current construction levels should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth beyond current forecasts.
+Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development